cuongchau93/kirillvasiltsov.com/posts/import-files-easier-with-these-three-tricks.md

 ---
-title: "Import files easier with these few tricks"
+title: "Import files easier with these three tricks"
 date: "2020-06-23"
 spoiler: How to avoid writing long and confusing relative paths
 language: en